zeonzip/gurted/README.md

 # Download and install

 ## Windows
-Grab the installer from the [releases page](https://github.com/outpoot/gurted/releases) and run it as an administrator or download the binary and run it
+Grab the binary from the [releases page](https://github.com/outpoot/gurted/releases) and run it

 ## Linux
 Download the binary from [releases page](https://github.com/outpoot/gurted/releases) and run it.